Public health measures

 The agendas for these meetings will be published on the website and the meetings will be available to watch online via our webcasting website.

 Please contact if any further information is required.

-The West Sussex Cabinet has 9 members selected from the Conservative majority.
+The West Sussex Cabinet has 10 members from the majority group on the Council.

 The Cabinet is collectively responsible for:

-Key decisions (for expenditure or savings of £500,000 or more or those which will have a significant effect on communities in two or more electoral divisions) to be made by Cabinet Members over the next 4 months are listed in the Forward Plan of key decisions.
+Key decisions (for expenditure or savings of £500,000 or more or those which will have a significant effect on communities in two or more electoral divisions) to be made by the Cabinet or Cabinet Members over the next 4 months are listed in the Forward Plan.

 Alert me: Sign up to receive Cabinet email alerts

 Support officer: Natalie Jones-Punch on 033 022 25098.
 Email: firstname.lastname@example.org